rubenRP/rubenr.dev/content/blog/generacion-de-librerias-js-con-webpack/index.en.md

     - Libraries
 ---

+> You can read this article also in [Spanish](https://rubenr.dev/generacion-de-librerias-js-con-webpack).

 We live in a time when Javascript dominates the web and the architecture based on microservices is taken as a standard.
 React, Vue and Angular have a dominant and growing position in the scene, however there is a large percentage of front development that is done the "old way" and it is necessary to encapsulate functionalities in a library so that they can be imported into an HTML.

 A typical example is the import of a third-party widget, library or service into an existing website.
 The simplest and most basic option is to create a .js file and develop there, exposing the content using [UMD](https://github.com/umdjs/umd) if necessary.
 This would be a somewhat limited approach for libraries with complex functionality.
 Currently there are tools that allow the generation of libraries while developing in a modern _stack_ js.
 This is the case of [Webpack](https://webpack.js.org), a tool used by almost everyone, and especially in React but very unknown since it works "behind the curtain".